 They are really not difficult to fold - it takes no more than a couple of minutes practise to get it, and after that it's quicker and easier than stuffing pockets or messing with inserts or boosters.
 Here's a video which shows the 3 most popular folds.
 My own favourite is the kite fold.

-No pins are required - use nappy nippas, or boingos, and no soaking or special laundering.
-In fact terries wash better than any elasticated nappy as well.
-Cover with standard PUL wraps ( I recommend Nature Babies wraps if you want PUL) or better still a wool cover. ( See how wool nappy covers work) Terry squares are really economical too, and even more so because they dry so quickly (even bamboo ones) so you don't need so many.
+You don't have to use nappy pins - use nappy nippas instead o if you want to go totally plastic free we have metal capped nappy pins No soaking or special laundering is required.
+In fact terries wash better than any elasticated nappy as well, and you wont need to use any strip and sanitise routines.
+Cotton terries can even be boil washed, and if you have bamboo terries you can soak both cotton and bamboo terries in a nappy sanitiser such as BioD before your normal wash, if you need an extra good clean Cover with standard PUL wraps ( I recommend Nature Babies wraps if you want PUL) or better still a wool cover. ( See how wool nappy covers work) Terry squares are really economical too, and even more so because they dry so quickly (even bamboo ones) so you don't need so many.

 Even terry squares have been modernised, with different terry fabrics, and various size squares, so they never need to be hugely bulky.
 If you go for 100% bamboo ones, they are REALLY slim fitting as well.
 Cotton ones are sooooo durable (50/50 bamboo/cotton ones are probably not worth going for, as you don't get the full benefit of either, but have the disadvantages of both - bulk of cotton and extra laundering care required for bamboo)

 I guess I'm just saying don't forget they are there.
 And if you're having problems, just get a couple to try and see how you get on.